Intramural sports: History

 A second stage in the development of intramural sport in the US was the setting up of inter-class competitions, originally between first year and second year students but then expanding to take in all four undergraduate years.
 Slightly later, inter-fraternity sports were organized at some universities.
 The pressure put on sports facilities by the growing demand led to the institutions formalizing the organization of intramural sports.
 The first intramural sports departments in the United States were thus established at Ohio State University and the University of Michigan in 1913.
-Elmer Mitchell, a graduate student, at the time, was named the first Director of Intramural Sports at the University of Michigan in 1919.
+Mitchell, a graduate student, at the time, was named the first Director of Intramural Sports at the University of Michigan in 1919.
 The first sports facility in the country dedicated to recreational sports opened at the University of Michigan in 1928.
 Mitchell went on to write Intramural Athletics (1925) and Intramural Sports (1939), and became known as "the father of intramural sports".
 One of Mitchell's students in 1946 was William Wasson, who founded the National Intramural Association (later the National Intramural and Recreational Sports Association; NIRSA) at a meeting of intramural directors from 11 Historically Black Colleges and Universities in 1950.

 In the 1930s, the establishment of houses at Harvard and colleges at Yale meant the introduction of inter-college and inter-house competitions to the US, replacing the previous intramural organization at Harvard and inter-class competitions at Yale.